Paddle ‘n’ Peaches

 AGES 10-12

 Important Notes: Students will be on the river for most of this program.
 Though PFDs will be worn on the water, students should be confident swimmers and feel comfortable around moving water.
-River trips are subject to change based on water levels, weather and ability.

 Schedule: